Kyler Murray Player Prop Bets for the NFL Playoffs | Arizona vs. Los Angeles 1/17/2022

 Season Stats

-- He's also figured in the ground game, with 388 rushing yards (24.3 ypg) on 83 carries with five rushing touchdowns.
+- He also adds 388 rushing yards (24.3 ypg) on 83 carries while scoring five touchdowns on the ground.

-- The Cardinals have called a pass in 54.1% of their plays from scrimmage this year while staying on the ground 45.9% of the time.
+- The Cardinals have thrown the ball in 54.1% of their plays from scrimmage this year while staying on the ground 45.9% of the time.
 This offensive attack ranks 14th in the NFL in points scored.

-- Murray has thrown 65 passes in the red zone this season, 38.2% of his team's red zone plays.
+- Murray has attempted 65 of his 442 passes in the red zone, accounting for 38.2% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Murray's matchup with the Rams.